 This type of treatment removes plaque and tartar build up and helps combat the development of periodontal disease.

 Is There An Average Cost For a Dental Cleaning?

 The average nationwide teeth cleaning cost without insurance is between $75 and $400 but varies by the office location, the amount of cleaning needed, and the rates set by the individual dental office.
-The average cost of teeth cleaning in Los Angeles, for example, may be more than the cost in a small town.
+The average cost of teeth cleaning in North Hollywood, for example, may be more than the cost in a small town.
 Those who have insurance may pay about $125.
 If dental issues are discovered, such as dental caries or gingivitis, there may be an additional cost to address these issues.
 They may also be covered by your dental insurance.
 Usually, dental insurance will cover one or two dental cleanings and check ups each year, but check with your insurance plan provider for your unique plan benefits.